dkrest1/dkrest1/README.md

  - 🌱: Currently Learning ReactJs, NodeJS and Postgresql
  - 👯: I'm ready to be part of any project which technology ranges from HTML, CSS, Tailwind CSS, JavaScript, Python, ReactJs and NodeJS .
- - ⚡: I just Wanna let you know I love watching Football, Listening to songs, and Dancing 😜
+ - ⚡: I just Wanna let you know I love watching Football, and Listening to songs 😜
  - 📫: you can reach me on [Twitter](https://twitter.com/dkrestdev) || [linkedin](https://www.linkedin.com/in/oluwatosin-akande1)